charleskoffler/clprolf/simol_framework/README.md

 2.1 20240404 Correction about Abstraction annotation.
 2.2 20240823 Addition of @Forced_pract_code.
 2.3 20240920 New sub-roles: @Human_expert_static and @Expert_component_static.
+2.4 20240925 New roles and sub-role for multi-agent system perspective.

 History of the versions of the simol C# framework